-- Random chance (each submission or correction to the FAFSA incurs about a one in three chance of being selected), - Conflicting or seemingly inaccurate information on your FAFSA - Incomplete information on your FAFSA, - Information which is substantially different from last year's responses, - Low income/no income b.
-What do I do now?
+- i.
+Random chance (each submission or correction to the FAFSA incurs about a one in three chance of being selected), - ii.
+Conflicting or seemingly inaccurate information on your FAFSA - iii.
+Incomplete information on your FAFSA, - iv.
+Information which is substantially different from last year's responses, - v.
+Low income/no income b.
+WHAT DO I DO NOW?

-i.
 For Dependent students